Powered by OpenAIRE graph

 Subjects by Vocabulary

-Microsoft Academic Graph classification: Knowledge management Policy making Computer science business.industry Social issues Underdevelopment Open data business
+Microsoft Academic Graph classification: Knowledge management Policy making Computer science Social issues Underdevelopment business.industry Open data business

 Keywords